 B) Yes, but he was just an ordinary man, at most the leader of a Jewish rebellion against Roman authorities.

 C) No, Jesus was a complete fabrication assembled from various pagan sun-god myths of the time.

-The first is based solely on the word of the Bible, which, to anyone who has researched the history of the Bible, cannot be taken on its word.
-It’s my observation that those who believe the Bible is 100% the “Word of God” are reasoning from programmed and unquestioned root assumptions and flawed logic.
+The first is based solely on the word of the Bible and associated texts.
+It’s my observation that those who believe the Bible or any religious text is 100% the “Word of God” are reasoning from programmed and unquestioned root assumptions and flawed logic.
 But if that gives them moral strength in life, then good for them.